aosabook/500lines/template-engine/chapter.md

 do the compile step just once, and later call render many times to reuse the compiled results.

-The constructor also accepts a dictionary of values, these are stored in the Templite object, and will also be available when the template is later rendered.
-These are good for defining global functions, for example.
+The constructor also accepts a dictionary of values.
+These are stored in the Templite object, and will be available when the template is later rendered.
+These are good for defining functions or constants we want to be available everywhere, like our `upper` function in the previous example.

 Before we discuss the implementation of Templite, we have a helper to define
 first: CodeBuilder.